07 November 2017

 22 December 2016

-Holiday closure of Australia Visa Application Centre in the Philippines
+Holiday closure of Australian Visa Application Centre in the Philippines

 The Australian Visa Application Centres in Manila and Cebu will be closed over the holiday period from 24 December 2016 to 02 January 2017.